 February 1, 2002 (total system assets at Trust inception) \$20.7

-Net transfers from the Trust to the Treasury for payment of RR Benefits \$ (22.9)
+Net transfers from the Trust to the Treasury for payment of RR Benefits \$ (26.9)

-Net Change in value 30.5
+Net Change in value 32.1

-Net increase/(decrease) 7.6
+Net increase/(decrease) 5.2

-September 30, 2018 \$28.3
+September 30, 2020 - \$25.9

-\ This includes investment return, payroll tax revenues, additional benefit payments and administrative expenses.
+This includes investment return, payroll tax revenues, additional benefit payments and administrative expenses.

-b) Portfolio Diversification
+B) Portfolio Diversification

-Over the past sixteen years, the Trust has deployed assets received from the Treasury into a diversified portfolio of US and non-US equity, and US and non-US fixed income securities.
+Over the past eighteen years, the Trust has deployed assets received from the Treasury into a diversified portfolio of US and non-US equity, and US and non-US fixed income securities.
 Over time, the Trust has furthered that diversification by allocating a percentage of the portfolio to private equity, private debt, real assets, commodities, and absolute return investments.
 As mandated by its statute, the Trust has avoided undue concentration of investment in any asset class, type of security, or market sector.

 This policy of broad diversification is intended to serve the Trust well in strong markets and to protect its assets from disproportionate market shocks in volatile periods.
 The assumption underlying this diversification of Trust assets is that not all asset classes will perform the same in any given market environment.
 As part of this diversification process, the Trust holds tens of thousands of different securities selected by its numerous investment managers, pursuing many different strategies, for the Trust portfolio.
 The Trust's Board and its investment staff carefully monitored the activities of the Trust's investment managers throughout the fiscal year, examining portfolio weights in each asset class, holdings within each asset class, and the work of active managers, in order to evaluate strategy and performance.

-c) Board and Committee Matters
+C) Board and Committee Matters

-During this fiscal year, the Board and its investment staff reviewed and updated the Trust's investment, accounting, and operations procedures manuals.
-The Board and the investment staff also continued to monitor the Trust's asset allocation structure, though this review did not result in any changes to the Trust's Investment Guidelines that reflect the evolution of the Trust's portfolio in the current market environment.
+During this fiscal year, the Board and its staff reviewed and updated the Trust's investment, accounting, compliance, and operations procedures manuals.
+The Board and the investment staff also commenced a thorough review of the Trust's asset allocation structure, though this review was not completed prior to the end of the fiscal year, and resulting changes to the Trust's Investment Guidelines were not approved or implemented prior to the end of the fiscal year.

-The Board of Trustees met six times during the course of the year to consider the various investment and management issues that are discussed in this sixteenth Annual Management Report.
+The Board of Trustees met six times during the course of the year to consider the various investment and management issues that are discussed in this eighteenth Annual Management Report.
+The Board and the investment staff also held a number of informal briefings regarding matters related to the global coronavirus pandemic and other issues impacting investment markets, the rail industry, and the Trust.
 In addition, the Board's Audit and Administrative Committees met periodically to consider matters within their areas of responsibility.
 A copy of the Audit Committee Charter, as revised and approved by the Board on February 24, 2017, is contained at Appendix I. A copy of the Administrative Committee Charter setting forth the duties of the Committee, as approved by the Board on May 22, 2013, is contained at Appendix J.